rodricios/wxpath/README.md

 ### Guarantees/Goals

-- No URL is fetched more than once per crawl.
+- URLs are deduplicated on a best-effort, per-crawl basis.
-- Crawls always terminate once the frontier is exhausted or `max_depth` is reached.
+- Crawls are intended to terminate once the frontier is exhausted or `max_depth` is reached.
 - Requests are performed concurrently.
 - Results are streamed as soon as they are available.